-When you choose to study Criminal Justice at Brescia, you will examine the legal challenges of the Canadian justice system and consider the social context in which crime occurs.
+When you choose to study Criminal Justice, you will examine the legal challenges of the Canadian justice system and consider the social context in which crime occurs.
 Explore Canadian law, social policies and the courts, dive into the implications of domestic violence or discover strategies used to prevent crime.
 Under the guidance of your inspiring professors, you will analyze offender motivation, interpret crime patterns and learn about the factors that influence the commission of crimes through a variety of dynamic courses, including: Police and Security, Crime and Society, or Administration of Criminal Justice.

 Your Criminal Justice experience doesn’t end in the classroom.
 Outside the classroom, you can tailor your research to your personal interests!
 Or, take part in a service learning opportunity to make a large impact within London and the regional community.
-The Criminal Justice program at Brescia will help you build your social and professional network well beyond your university years, preparing you for an exciting future career.
+The Criminal Justice program will help you build your social and professional network well beyond your university years, preparing you for an exciting future career.

 CHOOSE TO critically examine and make an impact on our justice system.

 CHOOSE TO join an empowering environment with like-minded individuals.

 CHOOSE TO learn how government laws affect the world around you.

 “I love the Criminal Justice program because it has taught me so much in an engaging, thought-provoking and encouraging way.
 The professors are truly invested in their students and I am so excited to continue in my studies in order to pursue a career in law!”